 Treat yourself to this amazing cherry overnight oats recipe.
 It is easy and quick to whip up together and becomes ultra creamy and unbelievably tasty the next morning.
 Great for meal-prep, 100% vegan + dairy-free and naturally gluten-free.

-I make this frozen fruit overnight oats all winter long, but I'm looking forward to berry season to make this strawberry overnight oats on repeat!
+You might already know how much I LOVE overnight oats for healthy breakfasts.
+I make this frozen fruit overnight oats all winter, but I'm looking forward to berry season to make this strawberry overnight oats or this berry cheesecake overnight oats on repeat!

 Let me know if you gave it a try! ❤️

-- Filling and ultra nourishing
+- Filling and ultra-nourishing

 - Loaded with antioxidants from the cherries